Phenomkay/Ship-Fuel-Consumption-and-CO2-Emission-Analysis/README.md

 - **Insight**: Stormy conditions showed slightly higher fuel efficiency compared to Calm and Moderate conditions.

-Here’s the analysis of the **Fuel Type, Ship Type, and Weather Condition Analysis**, summarized in a structured table format:
+Here’s the analysis of the **Fuel Type and Ship Type Analysis**, summarized in a structured table format:

 ---